delucca/template/doc/guides/contributing/pull-requests.md

 ## Setting up your local environment

 To get started, you will need to have `git` installed locally.
-Depending on your operating system, there are also a number of other dependencies required.
+Depending on your operating system, there are also several other dependencies required.
 These are detailed in the [building guide][building-guide].

 Once you have `git` and all [other dependencies][building-guide] installed, you can proceed to the following steps: